-The proposed development exceeds the requirements of the Building Code of Australia with respect to optimizing solar access to the proposed development and adjoining maximizing energy efficiency; use of passive cooling techniques and crossventilation opportunities; and conserving water.
+The proposed development exceeds the requirements of the Building Code of Australia with respect to optimizing solar proposed access the to development and adjoining sites: maximizing energy efficiency; use of passive cooling techniques and crossventilation opportunities; and conserving water.

 Section 7.0 of the applicants DA report, Attachment 1, outlines the energy efficiency measures the building is to incorporate to achieve environmental outcomes well above the building code requirements.
 As per Attachment 15 CADDS Energy have provided a letter statement of intent and ESD strategy which provides: